 Planes.
 Trains.
 Automobiles.
 TARDIS.
 Broom.
 How to get here and around during the weekend.

 It takes under 30 minutes to drive from Boston's Logan Airport to MIT.
 We will have complimentary shuttles leaving Terminal C at Logan every 30 minutes from 8 AM until 9 PM on April 6.
 Once you land, just make your way to Terminal C and look for lots of excited people wearing MIT shirts.
-We'll have a return shuttle on April 9 until 2 PM.
+We'll have a return shuttle on April 9 until noon.
 If you are arriving outside of shuttle hours, you can take a taxi or public transportation.

 Most people get to MIT by train, bus, and subway on a daily basis.
 South Station is the main hub where regional Amtrak, major Buslines, and Massachusetts Commuter Rail service arrives.
 From South Station, MIT is just a 20 minute ride on the T (Boston's Subway System), and you'll arrive in Kendall Square, the heart of Cambridge's innovation district and MIT's Campus.
 Kendall Square is serviced by the Red Line.